-Zuni Pueblo has always been welcoming to visitors who come into our community to learn more about us and to purchase arts and crafts from our talented Zuni artisans and retail establishments located along Zuni Pueblo MainStreet.
+Zuni Pueblo has always been welcoming to visitors who come into our community to learn more about our people and culture, and to purchase arts and crafts from our talented Zuni artisans and businesses along Zuni Pueblo MainStreet.
 As a multi-faceted community, there are many things that visitors to Zuni can partake in at various times of the year.

-The first recommended stop is the Zuni Visitor Center, where you can obtain general information about basic visitor etiquette, purchase photo/video permits, and perhaps even visit the Zuni Pueblo MainStreet office!
+The first recommended stop is the Zuni Visitor Center, where you can obtain general information about our unique community and learn proper visitor etiquette, purchase photo/video permits, and inquire about the Zuni Pueblo ArtWalk.
 Visitors are welcome to sign up for tours of our historic Middle Village, considered the oldest part of Zuni Pueblo.
 More intrepid visitors can sign up to visit the ancestral village of Hawikku, where European explorers to the “New World” first made contact with the A:shiwi in 1539.
 Or some may be interested in visiting the Village of the Great Kivas, believed to be a Chacoan outlier.
-For additional information on tours/pricing, click HERE.
+For more information on additional tours and pricing, click HERE or call the Visitors Center at (505) 782-7238.

-Many events and activities are open to the public, and general photography of public events and scenery is allowed with a valid photo permit.
-However, it is important to note that during religious dances and activities, photography of these religious events is strictly forbidden.
+Many of Zuni Pueblo’s events are open to the public, and photography of these events and scenery is usually allowed with a valid photo permit.
+However, please note that whenever religious dances and activities are occurring in the Middle Village area, photography is forbidden and no photo permits will be issued.
 Visitor Center staff can advise you accordingly.

 Below is a partial listing of some of the public events and places that visitors to Zuni are welcome to visit.
 This page will be continually updated as changes occur.
 For more information about visiting Zuni Pueblo, please visit the Zuni Tourism website, or call (505) 782-7238.